dhis2/dhis2.github.io/_posts/2019-06-21-managing-multiple-repositories.md

 repositories have been registered with `mr`, then it can pull off its party tricks. :tada:

+The first trick is to clone all the repos into a nice hierarchy, with a single command: `mr checkout`.

+The next trick is to update all of the repos: `mr update`.
+This is just the start, however, first you must install the `mr` command.

 ## Install _myrepos_

 `mr` is a Perl script, and it is available anywhere Perl runs.
 To name